ugtrain/ugtrain/examples/README.md

 be enforced.
 It makes sense when the config reference may be disabled.

-'e' for "equals" is another possible check here and the same value can be compared combined with "or" and upto four checks (e.g. "e 1 e 2" means (Value == 1 || Value == 2)).
+'e' for "equals" is another possible check here and the same value can be compared combined with "or" and upto **four checks** (e.g. "e 1 e 2" means (Value == 1 || Value == 2)).
 Checks in following lines are combined with "and".
 With "p e heap" it is possible to check if a pointer is located on the heap.
-Cyclic reading of /proc/$pid/maps is done for this.
+Cyclic reading of `/proc/$pid/maps` is done for this.

-As the AbsAddress, also the keyword "this" can be used to check the current value entry by taking over its address.
+As the AbsAddress, also the keyword "**this**" can be used to check the current value entry by taking over its address.
+Also relative addressing similar to the "prev"-handling is possible. "this+8" is a typical check for the C++ vector end pointer on 64 bit systems before following a vector start pointer.

-A stack or PIC value can be checked here as well.
+A **stack or PIC value** can be checked here as well.
 The check fails until the stack or late PIC value is available and valid.
 The same applies if a referenced config entry is used and it has not yet been read e.g. if that one is a stack/PIC value.

 ### ValName [Region] AbsAddress cstrp watch

-Follow a pointer to a C/C++ ASCII string and print it.
+Follow a pointer to a **C/C++ ASCII string** and print it.
 Those strings cannot be modified.
 Only watching is possible.